Azure/fta-internalbusinessapps/appmodernization/webapps-features-walkthrough/fta-webapp-features-demo.md

 This time is works.

->[!NOTE] Web App CORS should override any CORS you provide in the App Code.
+> **Note:** Web App CORS should override any CORS you provide in the App Code.
 There seems to be some issues with netFX WebAPI CORS.
 In my example the Nuget cors package for WebAPI didn't work and neither did WebApp Cors once deployed to Azure.
 Setting cors in web.config did work for both IISExpress and WebApp. *Requires more investigation, this is an issue a lot of users have looking at SO*

 ### **9. Scale up, scale out**